 The Joker thrives on this trope.
 One of the main goals towards portraying the character is to make his actions such that you can laugh one moment, and be horrified the next.
 Brilliantly brought out by many of the actors to portray him in other media, most prominently Jack Nicholson, Mark Hamill, Heath Ledger and, most recently, Brent Spiner.
 Whether it's electrocuting a gangster while singing showtunes, casually (and cheerfully) stalking an everyday accountant in the middle of rush-hour traffic, or doing a magic trick by making a pencil disappear, you can always find it either way with the Joker.
 Cesar Romero too.
 Maybe it's because he was so harmless or such a Large Ham, or maybe just because the show was So Bad, It's Good, but he was genuinely hilarious, if not nearly as terrifying as Ledger's Joker.

 Paul Dini on the Joker: Joker's that perfect combination of schoolyard bully and class clown.
 The kind of sicko who will make you laugh just before he sticks the knife in and twists it.

-Part of what makes the Joker so terrifying is his special mixture of being funny as all get out but a Complete Monster in many a canon.
+Part of what makes the Joker so terrifying is his special mixture of being funny as all get out but a Complete Monster in many a canon (That and his ability to switch back and forth between Harmless Villain and Complete Monster at random with no way to tell which he is today until the bodies start piling up).
 While other villains have managed to pull off this combination, the Joker is probably one of the best examples in fiction.